Exhibition

 Transit-oriented and pedestrian-friendly streetscape improvements will contribute to the walkability of the area.

-The proposed development supports the uptake of active transportation through the provision of over 890 bicycle parking spots with dedicated spaces reserved for transit users.
+The proposed development supports the uptake of active transportation through the provision of more than 1,650 bicycle parking spots with dedicated spaces reserved for transit users.